acafourek/acafourek.github.io/_pages/about.md

     <img class="wpp-logo" src="/images/wpp.svg" alt="Logo of WPP, global creative and advertising agency" />
 </div>
 <div class="about-content about-text">
-    I started my career at an agency called Outrider where I was a founding member of WPP's first social media strategy team.
+    Started my career at Outrider as a founding member of WPP's first social media strategy team.
 Our mandate was to convince brands like Ford, Nokia and Land Rover that social media was worth taking seriously, back when that wasn't so obvious.
 </div>

 -----